- Focus Areas

-DCAM training is delivered by John Bottega, who holds the distinction of being one of our industry’s first CDO’s and has served as the head of data management in both the public and private sectors; Michael Atkin, who has been the observer and analyst of the information industry for the past 30 years; and Mark McQueen, an expert in building sustainable business processes for data management grounded in his experience in both business process optimization and data management.
+DCAM training is delivered by John Bottega, who holds the distinction of being one of our industry’s first CDO’s and has served as the head of data management in both the public and private sectors; and Mark McQueen, an expert in building sustainable business processes for data management grounded in his experience in both business process optimization and data management.
 We use this unique combination of practical expertise and foundational industry perspective to examine the principles of data management, the mechanisms for managing change and the challenges of effective governance in financial services.

 DCAM defines the core criteria needed for the development and implementation of a practical data management initiative.
 The training curricula covers over 100 data management capabilities organized into the 8 core components defined below.
 Each component is supported by a series of requirement statements including specific objectives, implementation advice and sample artifacts needed for verification of achievement.
 The formal program is supported by examples and vignettes designed to provide guidance for real world implementation.

 Accredited DCAM Students